Ease of Use

 You can open a BlockFi Interest Account in most countries around the world.

-You’re only restricted from using BlockFi if you’re in New York or a sanctioned/watchlist country.
+You’re only restricted from using BlockFi if you’re in New York, Connecticut, or a sanctioned/watchlist country.
 Access is restricted in New York because “BlockFi’s hands are tied” until the tough rules and regulations in this state are reviewed.